Skip to Content

 Why Are Gas Grills Dangerous?

-Common Causes of Gas Grill Injuries in Florida
+The Most Common Causes of Gas Grill Fires

 Faulty Gas Regulators

 A gas regulator is a piece commonly attached to the propane tank.
 Its primary purpose is regulating the flow of gas going to the grill.
-It usually has a bypass, a safety mechanism that shuts down the flow of gas when back pressure on the hose connecting to the grill is low.
+It usually has a bypass, a safety mechanism that shuts down the gas flow when the back pressure on the hose connecting to the grill is low.
 A defective regulator can exert pressure on the tube due to excess gas pressure inside the line.
-This can cause the hose to break, which can lead to an explosion.
+This can cause the hose to break, leading to an explosion.

 Faulty Connectors and Hoses